Curriculum Vitae

 Once settled, he enrolled in Irving High School, but soon after moving in with a family in Dallas, he transferred to and was graduated from Jesuit High School.
 He then went to the University of Dallas on a full tuition scholarship.
 While at UD he became better acquainted with the Fathers of the Cistercian Monastery Our Lady of Dallas, and decided to join their community.
 Since August of 1961, he has been one of their members.

 For his theological formation, he was sent to Rome where he spent five years, obtaining degrees in theology: a Bachelor’s in 1965, Master’s in 1967, and a Doctorate in 1968.
 Upon his return to the United States, he was asked to teach in the newly formed Cistercian Preparatory School, where he started in the fall of 1968 as French and religion teacher.
 In the meantime, he also enrolled as a part-time student at SMU and obtained an MA in French literature in 1971.
 One year later, he was appointed Assistant Headmaster.
 He served in that capacity until the spring of 1981 when he was appointed Headmaster.
 He has, at the same time, performed the duties of Form Master for four classes, overseeing their growth and maturation from Form I through Form VIII.
-For the last 25 years he has also served as the College Counselor to Cistercian juniors and seniors, a job that in 2006 he had to relinguish in order to devote more of his time to the formation of the Junior Brothers in the Abbey.
-He now serves there as the Master of Junior Brothers.
+For 25 years he has also served as the College Counselor to Cistercian juniors and seniors, a job that in 2006 he had to relinquish in order to devote more of his time to the formation of the Junior Brothers in the Abbey.
+For several years he served there as the Master of Junior Brothers, with the additional duty of Prior of the monastery.
+He held that post until the winter of 2015.
+For the Spring Semester of the 2014-15 academic year he spent the whole semester as a visiting teacher in Budapest, St. Emery Gimnázium, the same school he attended in the late ‘40s as a first grader.

 His hobbies include all computer related activities, photography and video, learning foreign languages and attending sporting events in which his school participates.
 He occasionally contributes to periodicals and designs book and pamphlet covers.
-For the past several years he has been an avid runner, having participated in and finished a number of half-marathons and seventeen full marathons, including New York in the fall of 2000, the Guldensporen Marathon in Belgium during the summer of 2002, The LaSalle Marathon of Chicago in October of 2003, the Marathon de la baie du Mont Saint Michel during the summer of 2004, the Sunburst Marathon in South Bend, Indiana in 2005, the Boston Marathon in April of 2006, and the König Ludwig Marathon in Füssen, Bavaria on July 22, 2007.
+For the past several years he has been an avid runner, having participated in and finished a number of half-marathons, twenty-nine marathons, including New York in the fall of 2000, the Guldensporen Marathon in Belgium during the summer of 2002, The LaSalle Marathon of Chicago in October of 2003, the Marathon de la baie du Mont Saint Michel during the summer of 2004, the Sunburst Marathon in South Bend, Indiana in 2005, the Boston Marathon in April of 2006, and the König Ludwig Marathon in Füssen, Bavaria on July 22, 2007; four Dallas or White Rock Marathons in December of 2009-2012.
+The last seven years he has expanded the distance to include ultra marathons, thus completed the inaugural Cowtown Ultra in 2009, and the subsequent 2010, 11, 12 and 13 Cowtown 50K, finishing first in his age group (65-69; 70-75) four times, earning the coveted 5-wedge Texas Star in February of 2013.
+[Cowtown Challenge] Finished Grandma’s Marathon [A Multipurpose Vacation] in Duluth, Minnesota in June of 2012.

 University of St. Anselm, Rome 1963-1968